Reliance Bank

 Reliance Bank Limited, formerly known as The Salvation Army Bank, was founded in 1890 by William Booth.
 When Booth needed to attract investments to finance mortgages on property vital to the work of the movement, his response was to set up a bank.

+History

+Founded by William Booth in 1890 as The Salvation Army Deposit Bank, the bank was registered in 1891 as The Salvation Army Bank.
+Out of the bank's expansion, grew the need for limited liability status and in 1901, The Salvation Army Bank became Reliance Bank Limited.